AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 For current Union members and those who choose to join the Union, the Employer shall deduct monthly all Union dues and fees uniformly levied and shall continue to do so for such time and on conditions set forth in the authorization for payroll deduction regardless of the employee’s continued membership in the Union.
 The Employer shall transfer amounts deducted to Council 2.
 Authorizations for Payroll Deduction are valid whether executed in writing or electronically.

-If the Employer and Union agree to go to an electronic “Authorization for Payroll Deduction and Representation”, the Employer shall provide an electronic copy of the document Authorization for Payroll Deduction and Representation via email to C2everett@council2.com within 10 days of the employee executing the document.
+If the Employer and Union agree to go to an electronic “Authorization for Payroll Deduction and Representation”, the Employer shall provide an electronic copy of the document Authorization for Payroll Deduction and Representation via email to C2everett@council2.com within ten (10) days of the employee executing the document.

-The Employer shall honor the terms and conditions of each employee’s authorization for payroll deduction.
-When employee is a union member, the Employer shall continue to deduct and remit Union dues and fees to the Union until such time as the Union notifies the Employer that the dues authorization has been properly terminated in compliance with the terms of the payroll deduction authorization executed by the employee.
+The Employer shall honor the terms and conditions of each employee’s Authorization for Payroll Deduction form.
+When employee is a union member, the Employer shall continue to deduct and remit Union dues and fees to the Union until such time as the Union notifies the Employer that the dues authorization has been properly terminated in compliance with the terms of the Payroll Deduction Authorization executed by the employee.

 2.2.
-Voluntary P.E.O.P.L.E.
-Checkoff deduction: The Employer agrees to deduct from the wages of any Union member a P.E.O.P.L.E.
-(Public Employees Organized To Promote Legislative Equality) deduction as provided for in a written or electronically executed authorization.
+Voluntary Public Employees Organized To Promote Legislative Equality (P.E.O.P.L.E.)
+Checkoff deduction: The Employer agrees to deduct from the wages of any Union member a P.E.O.P.L.E. deduction as provided for in a written or electronically executed authorization.
 An executed authorization may be revoked by the employee at any time by giving written notice to both the Employer and the Union.
 The Employer agrees to remit any deductions made pursuant to this provision promptly to the Union together with an itemized statement showing the name of each employee from whose pay such deductions have been made and the amount deducted during the period covered by the remittance.
 The Employer will transfer amounts deducted to the P.E.O.P.L.E program.

 2.3.
 New Employee Orientation-The Employer agrees to notify the Union staff representative and Local Union Chapter Chair in writing of any new positions and new employees.
-At least 2 full working days prior to the orientation of the new employee, or 2 days upon hire, the Employer shall provide an electronic format list with the names of the employees, corresponding job title, and Department.
-A Union official (at New Employee Orientation (NEO) shall, at no loss of pay, be granted up to thirty minutes to provide each new employee a basic overview of the employees’ rights and responsibilities regarding Union membership, dues authorizations, and Union insurance.
+At least two (2) full working days prior to the orientation of the new employee, or two (2) days upon hire, the Employer shall provide an electronic format list with the names of the employees, corresponding job title, and Department.
+A Union official, at New Employee Orientation (NEO), shall, at no loss of pay, be granted up to thirty (30) minutes to provide each new employee a basic overview of the employees’ rights and responsibilities regarding Union membership, dues authorizations, and Union insurance.

 2.4.
 Electronic Authorizations are Valid An authorization for Union membership and/or dues or other payroll deduction is valid whether executed in writing or electronically.